WPRI-TV: Analog-to-digital conversion

-WPRI-TV received Federal Communications Commission (FCC) consent to discontinue regular programming on its analog signal, over VHF channel 12, on February 17, 2009, the original date when full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+WPRI-TV received FCC consent to end regular programming on its analog signal, over VHF channel 12, on February 17, 2009, the original date when full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
 The station's digital signal remained on its pre-transition VHF channel 13, using virtual channel 12.
 WNAC-TV also discontinued regular analog service on February 17, 2009, and began operation of its new digital facility on channel 12.
 WPRI is also one of the only remaining TV stations in America to sign-off and sign-on once a week to this day.